What's an unplugged wedding?

 1) Have a sharing plan in place & let your guests know about it

-Talk with your photographer about sharing a 'sneak peak' of a handful of photos a few days after the wedding on social media to whet everyone's appetite until the rest are ready.
+Talk with your photographer about sharing a 'sneak peak' of a handful of photos a few days after the wedding on social media to whet everyone's appetite until the rest are ready (which can be anywhere from 2 weeks to 3 months later).

 Also, be sure to discuss the timeline of when your photographer will have your photos ready by and make arrangements to have an online portal or file sharing process for your guests that doesn't compromise your photographer's copyright.